winniewy-lau/J124/finalproject.md

   4. How has the number of major wildifre changed over the years?
   5. What are the top 3 wildfire with the most injuries?
   6. What are the top 4 wildfire with largest burned area?
+  7. How are trend of areas burned by wildfires in 2013-2019?
-  7. What were the count of wildfire in each month over 2013-2019?
+  8. What were the count of wildfire in each month over 2013-2019?

 **Step 5: Analyze the data and find the answers**